zapier/zapier-platform/packages/cli/README.md

 You can substitute `zapier test` with `npm test`, or a direct call to `node_modules/.bin/jest`.
 We recommend putting environment variables directly into the configuration screens Jenkins, Travis, or other services provide.

 Alternatively to reading the deploy key from root (the default location), you may set the `ZAPIER_DEPLOY_KEY` environment variable to run privileged commands without the human input needed for `zapier login`.
-We suggest encrypting your deploy key in whatever manner your CI provides (such as [these instructions](https://docs.travis-ci.com/user/environment-variables/#Defining-encrypted-variables-in-.travis.yml), for Travis).
+We suggest encrypting your deploy key in the manner your CI provides (such as [these instructions](https://docs.travis-ci.com/user/environment-variables/#Defining-encrypted-variables-in-.travis.yml), for Travis).

 ### Debugging Tests